English

 • Lagoon Bridge: For symmetrical reflection shots of the dome

-• Opposite Taman Mahkota Jubli Emas: Full skyline view with mosque in the center
+• Opposite Taman Mahkota Jubli Emas: Full skyline view with mosque in the centre

 • Minaret Base: Framed upward shots of the golden dome through the marble arches